-Waste Tire Manifest System (WTMS): Waste Tire Management System.
-A CalRecycle database containing information on waste tire management firms, permits, and submitted comprehensive trip log data.
+Waste Tire Manifest System (WTMS): A CalRecycle database containing information on waste tire management firms, permits, and submitted comprehensive trip log data.

-Waste Tire: 30 Public Resources Code (PRC) § 42807 defines a "waste tire" as a tire that is not mounted on a vehicle and is no longer suitable for use as a vehicle tire due to wear, damage, or deviation from manufacturer original specifications.
+Waste tire: 30 Public Resources Code (PRC) § 42807 defines "waste tire" as a tire that is not mounted on a vehicle and is no longer suitable for use as a vehicle tire due to wear, damage, or deviation from manufacturer original specifications.

-Appendix B Methodology
+Appendix B, Methodology

-The main goal of the annual Waste Tire Market Report series is to document California waste tire recycling trends, the recycling rate and the quantity of California-generated waste tires managed (including used tires and retread tires) along with trends in each segment they ultimately flow to.
+The main goal of the annual Waste Tire Market Report series is to document California waste tire recycling trends, the recycling rate, and the quantity of California-generated waste tires managed (including used tires and retread tires) along with trends in each segment to where they ultimately flow.